In Medellin, Atletico Nacional Stirs Passion Among Soccer Fans Around Pablo Escobar

 Persevering through the demise of the Medellin Cartel during the height of the Colombian narco-wars, Atletico Nacional severed all ties to Escobar after his death in 1993.

-In the last decade, Nacional has reemerged as a national powerhouse to capture seven Catergoria Primera A championships in Colombia’s highest professional soccer classification.
-The teams’ revival has coincided with the rebirth of modern Medellin as a world class city and up-and-coming tourist destination.
+In the last decade, Nacional has reemerged as a national powerhouse to capture seven Categoria Primera A championships in Colombia’s highest professional soccer classification.
+The teams’ revival has coincided with the rebirth of modern Medellin as a world-class city and up-and-coming tourist destination.

 Traversing the city en route to Botero Plaza, the downtown square showcasing the rotund figures of renowned local artist Fernando Botero, I found myself immersed in a flurry of passerby’s donning Atletico Nacional’s iconic green & white striped jerseys.